gennyble/gennyble/README.md

 [gifed][gifed] is a Rust crate for reading and writing gif files.
 It gives you full control while trying to stay simple to use.

 [Sail][sail] is a spec compliant SMTP server and relay.
-It's still in it's early stages of developement.
+It's still in it's early stages of development.

 [gifed]: https://github.com/gennyble/gifed